srlabs/golibafl/native_fuzzers/go_fuzz/README.md

 ## Note
-Since `go-fuzz` is deprecated and lacks support for Go 1.18+ features, only the trivial target is included in this directory.
+Since `go-fuzz` is deprecated and lacks support for Go 1.18+ features, only the path_constraint target is included in this directory.
 All other targets that we used for testing didn't compile.